Resolving Microscopic Correlated Electron Dynamics via 2000-Qubit Quantum Simulation: Results

-\section{Effective Model and Low-Energy Mapping}
+where $\hat\sigma_i^z=\pm1$ encodes local charge occupation.
+The mapping is derived in the next section and holds only in the weak-$h_x$ limit, where the classical Ising terms favor staggered configurations corresponding to the CDW ground state (Fig.~\ref{fig:1}b), while domain walls between different staggered sectors map directly onto the CDW domain walls observed experimentally (Fig.~\ref{fig:1}c).

+Quantum simulations are initialized in metastable domain-wall configurations and evolved via repeated annealing cycles, leading to domain coarsening and relaxation toward the ordered state (Fig.~\ref{fig:1}d).
+Although the electronic system supports a larger number of distinct CDW domains due to long-range interactions, the experimentally relevant domain-wall displacement vectors correspond to nearest-neighbor lattice translations, which are faithfully captured by the TFIM.
+As a result, the elementary domain-wall reconfiguration processes are identical in experiment and simulation, establishing the TFIM as a minimal yet quantitatively faithful effective model for charge-domain reconfiguration dynamics in 1T-TaS$_2$.

+\subsection{Effective model and low-energy mapping}

-To understand the microscopic origin of domain wall motion in the transverse-field Ising model (TFIM), we begin with the Hamiltonian in Eq.~\ref{eq:1}.
-In the limit $J \gg h_x$, domain walls form between regions of opposite staggered magnetization and remain energetically well-defined~\cite{balducci2022localization,sinha2021nonadiabatic,vodeb2025stirring}.
+To identify the microscopic origin of domain-wall motion in the transverse-field Ising model (TFIM), we consider the limit $J\gg h_x$, where domain walls between oppositely ordered staggered regions are well defined.
+Starting from Eq.~\ref{eq:TFIM}, we split the Hamiltonian as $H_{\mathrm{TFIM}}=H_0+V$, with $H_0=J\sum_{\langle i,j\rangle}\sigma_i^z\sigma_j^z+h_z\sum_i\sigma_i^z$ and $V=-h_x\sum_i\sigma_i^x$, and derive an effective low-energy description using a Schrieffer--Wolff transformation (see Methods for more details).